 Materials and Methods

 Results should be written in clear and concise language.
 Figures should be used to summarize or illustrate the important findings.
-Quantitative results illustrated by graphs or tables are encouraged.
+Quantitative observations illustrated by graphs or tables are encouraged.
 Subheadings are required in this section.

 The discussion should deal with the interpretation of the results, accompanied by an assessment of their significance.
 A repeated description of the results should be avoided and any potential implications of the results should be stated in this section.